-Regularly conducting at major opera houses around the world, James’ recent appearances include La bohème, Don Giovanni, La Traviata and Le nozze di Figaro at the Wiener Staatsoper; Così fan Tutte, La Cenerentola and Falstaff at the Glyndebourne Festival; La Traviata for Norwegian Opera; Salome for Hamburg Opera and La bohème for the Opernhaus Zurich.
-Last season he made his house debuts at Chicago Lyric Opera for Così fan Tutte at and Santa Fe Opera for Ariadne auf Naxos.
+A regularly at major opera houses around the world, James’ recent appearances include La Bohème, Don Giovanni, La Traviata, and Le nozze di Figaro at the Wiener Staatsoper; Così fan Tutte, La Cenerentola and Falstaff at the Glyndebourne Festival; Salome for Hamburg Opera; La Bohème for the Opernhaus Zurich, and Così fan tutte for the Lyric Opera of Chicago.

-James also works internationally with many leading orchestras and recent guest appearances include London Philharmonic, Orchestra of the Age of Enlightenment, Orchestre de Paris, Orchestre National de France, Rotterdam Philharmonic, Deutsches Symphonie-orchester Berlin, Dresden Staatskapelle, Leipzig and Stuttgart Radio Orchestras, Wiener Symphoniker, Salzburg Mozarteum Orchestra, Zurich Tonhalle, Czech Philharmonic, Seoul Philharmonic and Tokyo Metropolitan.
-In North America he has worked with the symphony orchestras of St. Louis, Baltimore, Pittsburgh and Toronto, among others.
+James also works internationally with many leading orchestras, and recent guest appearances include the Royal Concertgebouw Orchestra, London Philharmonic, Münchner Philharmoniker, Orchestre de Paris, Orchestre National de France, Orchestra of the Age of Enlightenment, Rotterdam Philharmonic, Deutsches Symphonie-Orchester Berlin, Dresden Staatskapelle, Wiener Symphoniker, Salzburg Mozarteum Orchestra, Zurich Tonhalle, Seoul Philharmonic, and Tokyo Metropolitan.
+In North America, he has worked with the New York Philharmonic and the symphony orchestras of Philadelphia, Cleveland, St. Louis, Baltimore, and Toronto, among others.